How Will the Family Court Make a Decision about My Children?

 The first step of the case will be a First Hearing Dispute Resolution Appointment (FHDRA).
 This will usually happen between 4-6 weeks after you make an application to Court.

-During the 4-6 weeks before you go to Court, the Child and Family Court Advisory and Support Service (Cafcass) will speak to the child’s parents, police and local Social Services.
-This allows them to consider if there are any reasons why the Court shouldn’t make the Order that you have applied for.
+During the 4 to 6 weeks before you go to Court, the Child and Family Court Advisory and Support Service, more commonly referred to as ‘Cafcass’, will speak to the child’s parents, the police and local Social Services.
+This then allows them to consider if there are any reasons why the Court shouldn’t make the Order that you have applied for.

 If there has been domestic abuse, the Court may also hold a separate Finding of Fact Hearing.
-This Hearing will help determine the truth of the allegations.
+This Hearing will help the court determine the truth of the allegations.

-In serious cases, the Court may ask Cafcass to submit a Section 7 Welfare Report.
-Sometimes a Local Authority Social Services could ask for a Section 7 Welfare Report, if they have already been involved with your family.
+In some cases, the Court may ask Cafcass to submit a Section 7 Welfare Report.
+Sometimes a Local Authority Social Services could be asked to prepare the Section 7 Welfare Report, if they have already been involved with your family.

-The Court might also ask for more information, such as medical reports, or drug and alcohol tests if they feel these are needed before they can make a decision about your child.
+The Court might also ask for more information, such as medical reports or drug and alcohol tests if they feel that these are needed before they can make a decision about your child.

 When the Court has all the information it needs, the Judge will make a decision at a Final Hearing.
 At a Final Hearing the Court will make whatever Order it believes is needed for your child.

-We understand that you might feel very uneasy when your children are involved in Court proceedings.
-Our Family and Child Law Solicitors can guide you through the process of going to Court and will put your child’s best interests at the forefront of everything we do.
+We understand that you might feel very uneasy when there are court proceedings about your children.
+Our Family and Children Law Solicitors can guide you through the process of going to Court and will put your child’s best interests at the forefront of everything we do.

 Get in touch, today!